-For the third year, the Building Movement Project (BMP) and partner organizations in New Mexico surveyed the state’s nonprofit organizations.
-This report analyzes the responses of 267 nonprofit organizations that participated in the survey effort in the fall of 2015.
+In the fall of 2015, the Building Movement Project (BMP) and partner organizations in New Mexico surveyed the state’s nonprofit organizations.
+This report analyzes the responses of 267 nonprofit organizations that participated in the survey effort.
 As with the 2014 survey, the results from 2015 reconfirmed that organizations in New Mexico engage in a wide range of activities to support the well-being of New Mexicans.
 Organizations that completed the survey reported doing everything from providing critical social services for children and families, to using art to teach about the environment.
 The survey results provide a snapshot of the work that nonprofits do to support New Mexico’s communities, the key issues that organizations are working on, the opportunities and challenges they face, and how they work together to advocate for the common good.